daattali/beautiful-jekyll/_posts/site-update-etc.md

 ---
+layout: post
-title: "You are here."
+title: You are here.
-subtitle: "which is where?"
+subtitle: which is where?
 ---

 So I've been updateing this site recently.